ASSAM DESPATCH 2:

 Covering an area of approximately 430 sq kms, the UNESCO World Heritage Site of Kaziranga National Park is home to the world’s largest population of the Indian One-Horned Rhinoceros as well as the Indian Wild Water Buffalo.
-It has also earned the distinction of having the highest density of Royal Bengal Tigers (one every five sq. km.) making this park an incredibly rich biodiversity hotspot.
-With its marshy swamps and thickets of elephant grass, this park supports large populations of Indian elephants, Indian bison, swamp deer, and Capped Langurs.
+It has also earned the distinction of having the highest density of Royal Bengal Tigers (one every five sq. km.), making this park an incredibly rich biodiversity hotspot.
+With its marshy swamps and thickets of elephant grass, the park supports large populations of Indian elephants, Indian bison, swamp deer, and Capped Langurs.

-Guests can also choose to stay onboard and join Assam Despatch Cruise 3: River Island Cruise.
+You may also choose to stay onboard and join Assam Despatch Cruise 3: River Island Cruise.

 This itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.

-with ABN Charaidew II
+ABN Charaidew II